bgreenlee/sublime-github/README.md

     open that gist in your default web browser.

-## Issues and Limitations
+## Issues

-Depending on the number of gists you have, there can be a considerable delay before your list of gists appears.
-I'm hoping I can implement caching of the list, but right now the GitHub API doesn't have any reliable mechanism for that.
+Depending on the number of gists you have, there can be a considerable delay the first time your list of gists is fetched.
+Subsequent requests will be cached and should be a bit faster (although the GitHub API's ETags are currently not correct; once that fix that, it should speed things up).
+In the meantime, if there are gists that you open frequently, open them on GitHub and "Star" them, then access them via the Open/Copy Starred Gist commands.

-It also currently only fetches your most recent 100 gists.
-If/when I'm able to work out the caching issue, I'll update this to fetch all gists.

 ## Generating Your Own Access Token